epics-extensions/EPNix/docs/ioc/user-guides/private-repo-setup.md

 or for setting up services or scripts that need access to GitHub / GitLab repositories.
 In any case,
-tokens shouldn’t be used for usual development.
+tokens shouldn't be used for usual development.

 In GitLab,
 you can create tokens either per-user,